JdeRobot/RoboticsAcademy/exercises/follow_road/README.md

 `roslaunch rqt_follow_road follow_road.launch solution_file_name:=$PWD/my_solution.py`

+As an easy way to find the values for the color filtering, you can use the colorTuner tool provided in your jderobot installation.
+This is used after launching the previous command in a seperate terminal as follows:

+`colorTuner colorTuner.conf`

 ## Solution

 To solve the exercise, you must edit the my_solution.py file and insert the control logic into it.
 Your code is to be entered in the `execute` function between the `Insert your code here` comments.